chanzlee/TapRoom-React/README.md

 - NgIf of Angular goes inside the tag as "property binding" but corresponding functionality can be done by ternary operator in React, outside the DOM element.

+- Angular enables two way binding, but React is allows only one way binding, parent to child.

+- Since Angular developed on MVC while React only has View of MVC, react becomes verbose as it became hard to incorporate Model and Component.

 ## Support and contact details

 chanethanlee@gmail.com